juxt/site-lambda-example/README.md

 ## The `do` command

-The project contains a `do` executable script that invokes the related Clojure build commands.
+The project contains a `do` executable script that invokes the related Clojure and Terraform build commands.
 It is there to avoid some additional typing and make it quicker to execute commands.
 Use with:

 ```clojure
 ./do test     # Run the test suite